Algerian popular resistance against French invasion: Abdelkader Resistance

 Emir Abdelkader was an ideal nominee for Algerian resistance against the French.
 He was a man committed to his Shari’a faith and conduct of the jihad, and soon into his rise and maintenance of power as a figure head of the resistance he coined the nickname Amir al-Mu’minin (Commander of the Believers).

 Initially, the young Abdelkader took over from his father who was leading the Algerian opposition against the newly arrived French troops in the Oran province.
 Shortly after his succession to power, the Desmichels Treaty of 1834 was signed between Abdelkader and the French occupiers.
-The treaty was composed of two parts; one being the official content consisting of the French conditions, and the second consisting of Abdelkader’s demands from the French.
+The treaty was composed of two parts; one being the official content consisting of the French conditions, and the second consisting of Abdelkader's demands from the French.
 The result of this was granting official permission and recognition of Abdelkaders sovereignty over the Oran province, in the northwest of Algeria.
 This gave Abdelkader a good foundation of expanding his sphere of control, as following this he created his own state in opposition to the French rule.
 In this new state, Abdelkader was the sole leader and organised an army of around 2,000 men.

 Whilst in power, Abdelkader made it a goal of his to attempt at resisting French occupation in other provinces, such as Algiers.
 However, the French showed no desire to back down from this fight.
 Abdelkader saw these actions as a cause for war.
 Consequently, in July 1839 he assembled the principal chiefs of all of the ethnic groups in the country and declared a conditional jihad.
 He toured the country calling for a jihad and advancing the need for preparation for war – commanding money, men and arms.
 By the end of 1839, Abdelkader had made an official declaration of jihad.
 A war of eight years followed.

-Between 1832-1839 Abdelkader successfully created a state, which occupied almost two-thirds of the country at its peak, and limited the French occupancy in the three coastal regions which held much importance to both the French and the Algerians.
+Between 1832 and 1839 Abdelkader successfully created a state, which occupied almost two-thirds of the country at its peak, and limited the French occupancy in the three coastal regions which held much importance to both the French and the Algerians.